 We strive to measure the effectiveness of our actions to manage modern slavery risks and engage with a range of stakeholders on this topic.
-We periodically assess the effectiveness of our policies and practices related to modern slavery and human rights, including through reviews of the risks of modern slavery practices in our business, feedback from client engagement and supplier risk assessment, monitoring of issues escalated through our reporting mechanisms, and by assessing our practices in light of changing global circumstances and evolving policy environments.
+We periodically assess the effectiveness of our policies and practices described in our Modern Slavery Group Statement, which includes considerations of changing global circumstances and evolving policy environments.

-This Statement applies to entities1 of JPMorgan Chase & Co. that are subject to the requirements of section 54 of the U.K. Modern Slavery Act 2015 and section 16 of the Australia Modern Slavery Act 2018 (Cth).
+This Statement applies to entities. of JPMorgan Chase & Co. that are subject to the requirements of section 54 of the U.K. Modern Slavery Act 2015 and section 16 of the Australia Modern Slavery Act 2018 (Cth).
 This Statement was prepared in consultation with relevant firmwide functions and JPMorgan Chase has consulted with the in-scope entities under the Australian law.
 This Statement was approved by the JPMorgan Chase & Co.
-Board of Directors on April 19, 2022 for the year ended December 31, 2021.
-It has been published on the Human Rights section of the JPMorgan Chase & Co. webpage (see https://www.jpmorganchase.com/about/our-business/human-rights) and will continue to be reviewed annually.
+Board of Directors on April 18, 2023 for the year ended December 31, 2022.
+It has been published on the Human Rights section of the